-Many people love to listen to music on their phones or iPods while on their commute, or on the radio when driving, or on the stereo at home.
-Not to mention how K-pop has became a worldwide sensation (thanks to bands like Blackpink, BTS, and many more).
+Many people love to listen to music on their commute, on the radio when driving, or on the stereo at home.
+Not to mention how K-pop has become a worldwide sensation (thanks to bands like Blackpink, BTS, and many more).
 In other words, music is a big part of most people’s lives.

-‘Music’ in Korean
+“Music” in Korean

-The first and most basic word for music to learn in Korean is 음악 (eumak).
+The first and most basic word for “music” to learn in Korean is 음악 (eumak).
 This word is the general word used when discussing music.

 악보를 읽을 줄 아세요? (akboreul ilkeul jul aseyo?)